matthiaaas/express-file-routing/README.md

 ### Await the router

 Registering the file-router in v2 was synchronous.
-Newer versions require you to await the router.
+Newer versions require to await the router.
 So the only change in your codebase will be to await the router instead of calling it synchronously:

 ```diff
 const app = express()